bartvanhoey/Usefulness/Documents/TopTenCommandLineCommands.md

     dotnet ef migrations remove
     ```

-9. Add a project to your solution
+9. Create a new .NET Solution

     ```bash
+    dotnet new sln --name mysolution
+    ```

+10. Add a project to your solution

+    ```bash
     dotnet sln add [yourProjectName]\[yourProjectName].csproj
     ```

-10. Add a reference to a project from another project
+11. Add a reference to a project from another project

     ```bash
     dotnet add reference ../../src/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme.csproj
     ```

-11. Add a Nuget package to your project
+12. Add a Nuget package to your project

     ```bash
     dotnet add package [PackageName]
     ```

-12. Create a new Blazor Webassembly app
+13. Create a new Blazor Webassembly app

     ```bash
     dotnet new blazorwasm -o [yourAppName]
     ```

-13. Update Node.js to the latest version
+14. Update Node.js to the latest version

     ```bash
     n latest
     ```